allenai/allennlp-demo/it/README.md

 ## Running the Tests

-To run the tests you'll need to run the application locally.
-Usually when making UI changes you'll be running the application in the UI only mode, where most of the API requests are pointed to the live version of the site:
+To run the tests you'll need to run the application locally:

 ```
-dc -f docker-compose.ui-only.yaml up --build
+./demo start
 ```

 Once the application is up and running, you can open the Cypress application like so: